jantman/cnc-projects/shophacks_ultimate_air_filter/README.md

 ## Workflow

 I'm making these on the CNC at the local makerspace that runs Mach3.
 Most folks use Vectric VCarve Pro 11 (makerspace license) for CAM, some use Fusion360.
-My original design is in OpenSCAD.
+My original design is in OpenSCAD and I used FreeCAD for the CAM portion.
+You can see some notes on the CAM work in [freecad_notes.md](freecad_notes.md).

 ## Hardware